Controlling FDR in selecting group-level simultaneous signals from multiple data sources with application to the National Covid Collaborative Cohort data: Introduction

 \section{Introduction}

-With recent advances in scientific research, data on the same set of candidate predictors are often collected independently from multiple sources, and there is a challenge in making reliable discoveries from such data jointly.
-In this paper, we introduce a knockoff-based framework to identify mutual signals from multiple independent studies and provide variable selection accuracy guarantees under mild design and model assumptions.
+With recent advances in biomedical research, data on the same set of candidate predictors are often collected independently from multiple sources, and there is a challenge in making reliable discoveries from such data jointly. { For example, the electronic health record (EHR) data contains comprehensive information on patients' demographics, comorbidity, and medical history, providing great opportunities for observational studies.
+However, for multiple reasons (privacy protection, data storage capacity, data heterogeneity), EHR data from different sites are difficult to combine, bringing a challenge in effectively analyzing EHR data from multiple sites collectively.
+In addition, clinical concepts in the EHR data are often stored as groups of variables with complex dependence structures and data types.} In this paper, we introduce a knockoff-based framework to identify mutual signals from multiple independent studies and provide group-level variable selection accuracy guarantees under mild design and model assumptions.